cantabular/examples/python/README.md

 `query.py` is used to perform cross tabulations and print the resulting table in CSV format.
 It constructs a GraphQL query using a user-supplied base URL, dataset name and variable list.

-The script takes at least 3 parameters.
-The first is the base URL for the GraphQL endpoint, whilst the second is the name of the dataset.
-All subsequent parameters are treated as the names of query variables.
-At most one rule variable can be specified and this must be the first supplied variable.
 This example performs a cross tabulation for a locally hosted dataset called `Example` using the variables `country` and `siblings_3`:

 ```
 > python3 query.py http://localhost:8492/graphql Example country siblings_3